subvisual/subvisual.com/src/posts/2020-09-25-the-worst-decision-of-my-career/index.md

 ---
+highlight: false
-path: /the-worst-decision-of-my-career/
+path: the-worst-decision-of-my-career
-title: "The Worst Decision Of My Career"
+title: The Worst Decision Of My Career
+categories:
+  - inside-subvisual
 author: gabriel-poca
 date: 2020-09-25
 seoImage: ./seo.png
+intro: A complex system that works is invariably found to have evolved from a simple system that worked.
+A complex system designed from scratch never works and cannot be patched up to make it work.
+You have to start over with a working simple system
 tags:
   - development
-intro: "A complex system that works is invariably found to have evolved from a simple system that worked.
-A complex system designed from scratch never works and cannot be patched up to make it work.
-You have to start over with a working simple system"
 ---

 This is a reflection on software development and complexity.
 Let's start with